maalos/arch-util/xsetroot-stats-bash/README.md

 # xsetroot-stats-bash

 More resource-efficient version of xsetroot-stats.
-Displays the current time, date, local IP address and CPU temperature in your top right corner of the screen
+Displays the current time, date, local IP address, temperature for the specified city and CPU temperature in your top right corner of the screen
 NOTE: Made for dwm, other WM's might need some adjustment

 ![image](xsetroot-stats-bash.png)